krzemienski/awesome-from-stars/README.md

 * [OpenHEVC/openHEVC](https://github.com/OpenHEVC/openHEVC): HEVC decoder
 * [Ji4n1ng/OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal): ✨ Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
 * [eclipse-openj9/openj9](https://github.com/eclipse-openj9/openj9): Eclipse OpenJ9: A Java Virtual Machine for OpenJDK that's optimized for small footprint, fast start-up, and high throughput.
 Builds on Eclipse OMR (https://github.com/eclipse/omr) and combines with the Extensions for OpenJDK for OpenJ9 repo.
-* [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama 2, Mistral, as OpenAI compatible API endpoint in the cloud.
+* [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama 3.1, Gemma, as OpenAI compatible API endpoint in the cloud.
 * [openMEDIADESK/openMEDIADESK](https://github.com/openMEDIADESK/openMEDIADESK): Web based image database, filesharing, photo, media hosting and video streaming platform in java
 * [openmediavault/openmediavault](https://github.com/openmediavault/openmediavault): openmediavault is the next generation network attached storage (NAS) solution based on Debian Linux.
 Thanks to the modular design of the framework it can be enhanced via plugins. openmediavault is primarily designed to be used in home environments or small home offices.
 * [commaai/openpilot](https://github.com/commaai/openpilot): openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for 250+ supported car makes and models.